peca2345/ESPHome-Display-OLED-SSD1309/README.md

 - Input voltage: VCC 5V / microUSB 5V
 - OLED Display SSD1309 2.54" 128x64 (YY_M242_OLED))
 - SSD1309 is not officially supported in ESPHome but works under SSD1306
+- be careful when ordering OLED LCD - we used the version with 5pin - GND,VCC,SDA,SCL,RES
+- RESET (RES) pin is optional to use
+- VCC is 5V or 3.3V
+- I recommend to use wemos D1 mini for 4M with ceramic antenna - it has better WIFI signal
+- TIP: I had a problem with ESPHome and Wemos D1 MINI PRO 16MB, so I recommend the 4M version and select D1 mini in ESPHome
+-
 ## Required knowledge:

 - Home Assistant: [tutorial](https://www.youtube.com/watch?v=u_aKcf_F1MM)